 Polymer banknotes usually have three levels of security devices.
 Primary security devices are easily recognizable by consumers and may include intaglio, metal strips, and the clear areas of the banknote.
 Secondary security devices are detectable by a machine.
 Tertiary security devices may only be detectable by the issuing authority when a banknote is returned.
 In Short, the Bank or the Machine can easily detect the Fake currency in seconds.

-Traditional printed security features applied on paper can also be applied on the polymer.
-These include: intaglio printing, offset, and letterpress printing, latent images, micro-printing, and intricate background patterns.
+Traditional printed security features applied on paper can also be applied to the polymer.
+These include intaglio printing, offset, and letterpress printing, latent images, micro-printing, and intricate background patterns.
 Polymer notes can be different colors on the obverse and reverse sides.

 Plastic notes could be illegally photocopied, but it ‘s virtually impossible to copy their feel, springiness, and special features.
 The special features include clear windows and an optically variable device, an image that changes with the angle of view, which is made by a secret process invented by the CSIRO.

 The polymer technology, called Guardian®, is produced by Securency Pty Ltd, a joint venture between the Reserve Bank of Australia (RBA) and UCB, a multi-national film, chemical and pharmaceutical company based in Belgium

 An Australian company, Reln, recycles the worn banknotes into plastic compost bins and plumbing parts after they are shredded by the bank.
 Securency and Note Printing Australia, the Reserve Bank’s manufacturing division, also make plastic money for a number of other countries.